paulohenriquevn/aws-solutions-architect/README.md

 Devo continuar com a **questão 94**?
 ### Questão 94

-**Texto original:**
-A company is designing an application where users upload small files into Amazon S3.
-After a user uploads a file, the file requires one-time simple processing to transform the data and save the data in JSON format for later analysis.
-Each file must be processed as quickly as possible after it is uploaded.
-Demand will vary.
-On some days, users will upload a high number of files.
-On other days, users will upload a few files or no files.
-Which solution meets these requirements with the LEAST operational overhead?

-**Tradução:**
 Uma empresa está projetando uma aplicação onde os usuários carregam pequenos arquivos no Amazon S3.
 Após o carregamento de um arquivo, é necessário um processamento simples para transformar os dados e salvar em formato JSON para análise posterior.
 Cada arquivo deve ser processado o mais rápido possível após o upload.
 A demanda variará.
 Em alguns dias, os usuários carregarão um grande número de arquivos.
 Em outros dias, os usuários carregarão poucos ou nenhum arquivo.
 Qual solução atende a esses requisitos com o MENOR overhead operacional?